 - Landmines, explosive remnants of war, small arms and light weapons.

 More information on the regional projects and programmes can be found on the EU Neighbourhood Info Centre website.

-The total amount available for both bilateral and regional programmes with Eastern European Partners is € 1.9 billion for the period 2010-2013.
+The total amount available for both cooperation programmes with Eastern European Partners is € 2.5 billion for the period 2010-13.
 This includes € 350 million of additional funds made available when the Eastern Partnership was launched.